-Hua Mulan a symbol of filial piety
+A symbol of filial piety

-One day, by decree of the emperor, it was announced that the country was preparing for war.
-Huns were threatening the emperor’s rule again and one man from each family in the province was commanded to sign up for military duty.
+One morning, by decree of the emperor, it was announced in the village that the country was preparing for war.
+Huns were threatening the emperor’s rule and one man from each family in the province was commanded to sign up for military duty.

 Mulan the warrior